antra-tess/cotchat/README.md

 cotchat
 ```

-Keep in mind that OpenRouter currently does not support reasining traces, use DeepSeek API directly.
+OpenRouter now supports reasoning traces.
+You can still use DeepSeek if you prefer.